 Minor because: The vendor could provide objective evidence that the as-found condition on the calibration records for all its M&TE were within the acceptable calibration range.

--than-minor if: The inspectors identified M&TE that was out of calibration and the vendor had not performed the required evaluations for all measurements or tests in which the out-of-tolerance instrumentation was used since it was last known to be within tolerance.
+More-than-minor if: The inspectors identified M&TE that was out of calibration and the vendor had not performed the required evaluations for all measurements or tests in which the out-of-tolerance instrumentation was used since it was last known to be within tolerance.

 14. Handling, Shipping, and Storage